Why Fixed-Income Now

 • Our global investment team constantly analyzes macro elements such as real and nominal interest rates, yield curves, currencies, volatility and global central bank policies.
 We also pay vigilant attention to interest-rate duration, yield-curve positioning, sector allocation, security selection, country and currency considerations, and specific-issue opportunities.

-• Our consistent approach helps eliminate the distraction of short-term market noise (e.g., what occurred during the post-Covid inflation crisis), allowing us to instead focus on discovering areas of opportunity.
+• Our consistent approach helps minimize the distraction of short-term market noise allowing us to instead focus on discovering areas of opportunity.

 Diversified Sources of Return

-• As a result of our deployment of diversified strategies in clients portfolios, there is no reliance on individual investment calls, further serving as a risk mitigator during various periods of market volatility.
+• As a result of our team-based investment management approach and deployment of diversified strategies in client portfolios, there is no reliance on individual investment calls, further serving as a risk mitigator during various periods of market volatility.

 Since 1971, regardless of whether markets are risk-on or risk-off, our consistent approach to active management of fixed-income investments allows us to combine the tenets of long-term fundamental value investing with multiple diversified strategies to help us meet our clients’ objectives.